Tesco selling cruel pig products in Thailand

 Tesco is a UK company and we’re calling for them to introduce a global pig welfare policy to ensure mother pigs in Thailand are given a better life.
-You can email the Tesco CEO calling for action for mother pigs in Thailand here:
+You can follow our campaign calling for action for mother pigs in Thailand here.

 Sadly, pregnancy cages, also known as ‘sow stalls’, are used in many countries, including the USA, China and Thailand.
 Three out of four of the world’s mother pigs are kept in these steel cages, treated as breeding machines, producing litter upon litter of piglets that are then reared for pork.